Privacy Policy

 UK Residents: For the purposes of GDPR, the data controller is Stout Park Ltd (Company Number 8923987), 57 Grosvenor Street, London W1K 3JA, United Kingdom.
 We can be contacted at info@stout.uk or on +44 20 3405 3296.

 Shine the Light: Under California’s “Shine the Light” law, California residents have the right to ask us once a year if we have shared their personal information with third parties for their direct marketing purposes.
-To make a request, please contact us at legal@stout.com and specify you are making a Shine the Light request.
+To make a request or to opt out, please contact us at legal@stout.com and specify you are making a Shine the Light request.

-California Consumer Privacy Act (“CCPA”): The CCPA creates privacy rights for California residents and requires businesses to make disclosures about their privacy policies and practices related to personal information.
-This section does not cover information we collect about you as an employee of Stout.
+California Consumer Privacy Act (“CCPA”): The California Consumer Privacy Act, as amended by the California Privacy Rights Act (“CPRA”) provides California residents with certain rights regarding their personal information and requires businesses to make disclosures regarding their privacy practices.
+Additional privacy notices may apply to current employees, former employees, job applicants, and independent contractors, as applicable.
 For more information about our privacy practices relating to employee information, please see our Employee Handbook.

 Categories of Personal Information Collected: In the last twelve months, we have collected the following categories of personal information: identifiers; characteristics of protected classifications under California or U.S. law; occupation, professional, or employment-related information; and Internet or other electronic network activity information.
 For examples of the data points we collect, please see the “Data We Collect” section, above.